ovebepari/ovebepari.github.io/_posts/2018-03-02-Dealing-with-show-offs-in-the-class.md

     3. Why bother learning English anyway, just decrease the use of English words.
 </p>

-Whoa, damn, that hurt!
-But the things he said, made me feel something, I don't know, a bit of feeling you get by winning and a bit of feeling that you get when you get dumped, it was a mixed of that.
+The first two tips was good.
+But whoa, the third one, damn, that hurt, made me feel something, I don't know, a bit of feeling you get by winning and a bit of feeling that you get when you get dumped, it was a mixed of that.
 Yet, I didn't let him know what was going through my mind.
-I stayed put and pretended as I was being humiliated to gave him more pleasure.
+I stayed put and pretended as I was being humiliated to give him more pleasure.

 But the fun things aside, it got me thinking.
 I ask for help a lot on the things that I'm not good at.
 What if I was asking for help from him too.
 Man, it got me rethink whom to ask help to.